michodgs25/powertools/README.md

 Summary: *During the development of this project, I experience some minor issues, exhaustively testing the functionality of each part of the platform and managed to solve most of the problems that arose before writing this document.*

-*I received help from my family& friends by using the platform features and providing me with valuable feedback such as, ."*
+*I received help from my family& friends by using the platform features and providing me with valuable feedback*

-__See testing documentation here: https://github.com/michodgs25/Sprint/blob/master/test.md__
+*To test my django/python code I used PEP8 documentation, coverage to pinpoint code that needed testing and *

 ## Version Control
 This sites version control is through github linked to the heroku app, using gitpod IDE, once completed a piece of work, I would type into the terminal: